cozygene/refactor/README.md

 ### Input

 ReFACTor takes the following arguments:
   * datafile: A data file of sites by samples matrix of beta-normalized methylation levels.
-The first row should contain the sample IDs and the first column should contain the CpG IDs (see demo_datafile.txt for example)
+The first row should contain the sample IDs and the first column should contain the CpG IDs (see demo_files/demo_datafile.txt for example)
   * k: the number of assumed cell types
   * t (optional): The number of sites to use for computing the ReFACtor components (default is 500)
   * numcomp (optional): The number of ReFACTor components to output (default is same as k)